MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 + ?
 Deine (singular) -> Ihrem (plural) (**Ihrem** mean **yours** in **plural form**)

 Kann can
-kein no
+	Könnt Ihr  - can you guy (kann in plural form) kein no
 -> Kann kein - cannot
 Ich kann kein/ Klavier - i can't play the piano

+#kein_vs_nicht
+1. If the word is a noun, use “kein”
+2. For all other parts of speech (e.g. verbs, adverbs, adjectives, possessive pronouns, prepositional phrases, definite articles), use “nicht”

 Dauert - lasts
 Bis - until